hundlab/AFAT/README.md

     with the command `python setup.py install`.
 Alternatively install these
     dependancies: matplotlib, scipy, numpy, scikit-image, scikit-learn, Tkinter.
-3. To run MAT either use the command `python 'Automated Fibrosis Analysis Toolkit.py'` or double-click on *Macrophage Analysis Toolkit.py* from the file explorer.
+3. To run MAT either use the command `python 'Automated Fibrosis Analysis Toolkit.py'` or double-click on *Automated Fibrosis Analysis Toolkit.py* from the file explorer.